Vladimirtrif/VixOS/README.md

 Else:
-copy or clone this git repo
+copy or clone this git repo (use nix-shell -p git)
 replace hardware.nix with generated one from nixos (nixos-generate-config --show-hardware-config > VixOS/nixos/hardware.nix)
 then run command above replacing github url with path to local version of the repo